SoftwareAG/c8y-releasenotes/content/release-10-18-0/devices-10-18-0.md

 <tr>
 <td>OPC UA</td>
 <td>The OPC UA device gateway can now be run with Thin Edge.
-The gateway device is automatically created as child of the Thin Edge device.
-For more information on the configurations, check the Thin Edge section in <a href="https://cumulocity.com/guides/10.18.0/protocol-integration/opcua/#gateway-register" class="no-ajaxy">OPC UA > Gateway configuration and registration <a/>in the <i>Protocol integration guide</i>.</td>
+The gateway device is automatically created as a child of the Thin Edge device.
+For more information on the configurations, refer to the Thin Edge section in <a href="https://cumulocity.com/guides/10.18.0/protocol-integration/opcua/#gateway-register" class="no-ajaxy">OPC UA > Gateway configuration and registration<a/> in the <i>Protocol integration guide</i>.</td>
 <td>DM-887</td>
 <td>10.17.174.0</td>
 </tr>